 This includes all of the above information, together with further targets from your son’s subject teachers identifying the most important areas for development from mock examinations.

-Controlled Assessment and Coursework TimetablesHere you can find the schedule for the controlled assessments and coursework that each Year Group will undertake during the course of the academic year.
+Non-Examination Assessment TimetablesHere you can find the schedule for the non-examination assessments that each Year Group will undertake during the course of the academic year (pdf download).

-Parents are asked to ensure that they are aware of the coursework tasks that are being undertaken and to support their sons in ensuring that deadlines are met.
-Experience shows that some boys do need close support in undertaking the levels of independent study that are required by some items of coursework.
+Parents are asked to ensure that they are aware of the tasks that are being undertaken for these and to support their sons in ensuring that deadlines are met.
+Experience shows that some boys do need close support in undertaking the levels of independent study that are required by some items of these assessments.

 The deadlines indicated are not negotiable.
 Departments will support boys in organising their work to meet the deadline; and the Head of Department will contact parents in sufficient time if he/she considers a boy to be likely to miss the deadline for any reason.

 Meeting the deadline means presenting work of a good standard.

 Failure to meet the deadlines is never an acceptable option and the department will take in no work after the deadline has passed.
 Failure to submit coursework on time may result in withdrawal of examination entries.

 SettingAlthough students at Wilson’s fall within a relatively narrow ability range, we find that setting in a number of subjects is helpful in ensuring that all students attain their potential.

 Setting takes place in Mathematics, Science, Modern Foreign Languages and English from Year 9.

 Our target for all students is that they reach the highest levels of attainment and achieve the highest grades in their public examinations.
 The setting arrangements are designed to achieve this end.